The one key questions that surround nonprofit project management, is your team managing projects effectively?

 For example, building an appeal audience might be a 1, but drafting each individual appeal might be a 3 or a 5 depending on audience size, how much re-writing the appeal needs, how much needs to be researched ahead of time, etc.

 In the beginning, you won’t know how much your team can accomplish in a given sprint – that’s okay!
-As you work through each sprint, continue recording how much can get done and compare it to what was done in the previous sprint.
+As you work through each sprint, continue recording your accomplishments and compare it to the previous sprint’s accomplishments.
 You are always seeking to increase how much work your team can take on.

 Principle #4: What You Can’t Measure, You Can’t Improve in Nonprofit Project Management

 Most people like to feel like their work has a “purpose” — that they’re striving toward something together.

 Adopting good metrics for measuring success ensures that your team always has a solid grasp on their impact.
 It lets everyone know when the actions of the team are helping or hurting the project as a whole.

 What makes a “good” metric?
 Any measurable metric tied to the goals of the project and encourages the results you’re looking to achieve.

 Putting it Into Practice